Allah Ghazanfar

-Allah Mohammad Ghazanfar (الله محمد غضنفر, born 20 March 2006), also known as AM Ghazanfar is an Afghan cricketer, who has represented the Afghanistan cricket team.
+Allah Mohammad Ghazanfar (born 20 March 2006), known as Allah Ghazanafar or simply AM Ghazanfar, is an Afghan cricketer, who has represented the Afghanistan cricket team.
 He has played for Mis Ainak Knights in the Afghan Shpageeza Cricket League, Derbyshire and Rawalpindi Raiders in the Pakistan Junior League.

 He was selected but did not make appearances for Colombo Strikers for the 2024 Lanka Premier League, the Kolkata Knight Riders for the 2024 Indian Premier League and the Mumbai Indians for the 2025 Indian Premier League.

 Personal life

 Ghazanfar is from Paktia Province, Afghanistan.
 He has five older brothers, and as of 2022, he lived in Kabul.